shauryachats/codechef-contest-parser/README.md

 # codechef-contest-parser
-A basic script written in Python to parse the future contents from CodeChef.
+A basic script written in Python to parse the future contests from CodeChef.